Interactive Media Lab

 IML academic staff run courses for students enrolled at Art & Design:

-UNSW Art & Design's Interactive Media stream is open to all 2nd and 3rd Year students enrolled in Bachelor Media Arts, Fine Arts, and Design.
+UNSW School of Art & Design's Interactive Media stream is open to all 2nd and 3rd Year students enrolled in Bachelor Media Arts, Fine Arts, and Design.
 There are 2 introductory courses: ADAD2400 Tactical Systems and ADAD2402 Tangible Computing; and two advanced courses: ADAD3400 Interactive Installation and ADAD3402 Interactive Visualisation.

 The Interaction Design stream is open to students enrolled in Masters (coursework) Design, and Fine Arts, there are two introductory courses: SDES9311 Interaction Design Foundations and SDES9312 Human-Centred Design Methods; and two advanced studios: SDES9315 Interactive Exhibitions and SDES9316 Wearable & Biosensing.